ernesto-usal/book-statistics/README.md

 ### Description

 I love reading and, currently, I'm reading a lot of english books to improve my vocabulary and my language level in general.
-One thing I have notice it's that the appearance rhythm of new words as you move forward through page and chapters is significantly different for each book: some books introduce a lot of new words in its beginning and the pace of introduction of new words slows in the following parts; other books introduce less words in the beginning, but the pace of introduction of vocabulary through the rest of pages is constant.
+One thing I have notice is that the appearance rhythm of new words as you move forward through pages and chapters is significantly different for each book: some books introduce a lot of new words in its beginning and the pace of introduction of new words slows down in the following parts; other books introduce less words in the beginning, but the pace of introduction of vocabulary through the rest of pages is constant.
-To analyse the particular behaviour of different books concerning to the word appearance pace, I've made this service that, from a pdf book, returns somo useful statistics like the number of new words in each page, or the total number of appearances of all words contained in the book.
+To analyse the particular behaviour of different books concerning to the words appearance pace, I've made this service that, from a pdf book, returns somo useful statistics like the number of new words in each page, or the total number of appearances of all words contained in the book.

 ### Endpoints